Information Bottleneck: Addressing New Information Bottlenecks in the Fight Against COVID

 This administrative burden resultingly diverts valuable resources from patient follow-up and community outreach.
 Mass testing (and now mass immunization) has surfaced the struggle public health organizations are facing with the deluge of information and related data-hygiene issues.
 At a time where reporting from public health organizations was a national priority, the ability to create expedient insights and communication was hampered by this data problem.
 Addressing this data issue can remove a major workload from our under-resourced public health organizations.

 At SSG, we are working to address this issue through our fast-deployment tool Casetivity, which can streamline data ingestion and hygiene issues in fast-moving situations like a pandemic.
 Casetivity streamlines the handling, administration and communication of Covid lab test results.
 Casetivity operates in conjunction with the HIE, closing the gap where existing systems are falling short.
 The pandemic has helped us see that where we’ve made great progress with the advent of HIE’s and H7 standards, the unpredictable nature of communicable diseases requires systems that can augment the backbones we have already put in place.
 That is why we have invested in a tool like Casetivity.
-Click here to learn more.
+View our Public Health Software and Services to learn more.

 Visit our public health blog to read more helpful articles.